 If you’re a Shakespeare fan and a purist, Sam Gold’s direction is not the version for you.
-The entire company breaks out into song with original music by Gaelynn Lea, and Michael Patrick Thornton narrates the play from his wheelchair, beginning with a brief history of Shakespeare.
+The entire company breaks out into songs with original music by Gaelynn Lea, and Michael Patrick Thornton narrates the play from his wheelchair, beginning with a brief history of Shakespeare.
 Yes, this is Shakespeare’s Macbeth.

 I have two criteria for a Macbeth production.
-How the witches are portrayed and Lady Macbeth’s lines “Out damned spot.”
+How the witches are portrayed, and Lady Macbeth’s lines “Out damned spot.”